atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 over a piece of code in order to measure how long it takes (as compared to some alternative piece of code).

-This might be a well-known approach, and there may be better methods.
-But it is a method I independently came up with and used in the past.
+This might be a well-known approach, and there might be better methods, but it is nevertheless a method I independently came up with and have used in the past.

 ### The premise